shoaibazadc/TryHackMe-Progress/rooms/03-soc-l1-alert-triage/writeup.md

 2. **Sort by severity** - Critical first, then High, Medium, Low
 3. **Sort by time** - Within the same severity, take the oldest alert first

-> The reasoning: a critical alert from 2 hours ago represents a threat actor who has had 2 hours of undetected access.
+> Reasoning: a critical alert from 2 hours ago represents a threat actor who has had 2 hours of undetected access.
 The newer one has just started.

 ### Alert Triage Workflow